 Brain Injuries from a Rear-end Accident

-Traumatic brain injury (TBI): Rear-end accident victims often hit their heads on different objects.
+Rear-end accident victims often hit their heads on different objects.
 Even if an airbag prevents head trauma from a steering wheel or windshield, people can hit their heads on the window or seat back.
 In addition, just a sharp jolt of the head can cause damage to the brain—even with no direct contact.
-Many rear-end accidents result in some degree of concussion or more serious TBIs, which can have lasting cognitive and physical effects.
+Many rear-end accidents result in some degree of concussion or more serious traumatic brain injuries (TBIs), which can have lasting cognitive and physical effects.

 Spinal Injuries from a Rear-end Accident